 Continue clearing until all connective tissue and muscle is dissected from the lamina between rostral T13 and caudal T9 [1].
-Ensure the laminae are clearly exposed on both sides for the laminectomy [2].
+Ensure the laminae are clearly exposed on both sides for the laminectomy.

-Talent using fine instruments to clean tissue off laminae along the vertebrae.
+SCOPE: Talent using fine instruments to clean tissue off and remove ligaments from the laminae along the vertebrae.

-SCOPE: Close-up of pointing to the clean exposed laminae.

 Laminectomy Procedure

 Demonstrator: Salvador Lopez